Tom Brittleton: Stoke

 After looking set to re-join non-league Winsford United, Brittleton moved to Second Division Stoke.
 Brittleton family folklore has it that he actually signed for Winsford before moving almost immediately to Stoke and that the Cheshire club received a small transfer as part of the deal, however no records have been found to back up the claim.
 He joined Stoke at the age of 41 and many questioned as to Brittleton could still play a part in professional football.
 However, despite his advancing years he still commanded respect and was indeed able to play as through he was in his twenties.
 Due to his experience he was appointed player-coach at Stoke working alongside Arthur Shallcross.
 He helped Stoke gain promotion to the First Division in 1921–22 but Stoke struggled the following season and Shalcross was sacked.
 Jock Rutherford took over but soon left and Brittleton was given the opportunity to become manager but he rejected.
 Instead he carried on playing in the 1924–25 season playing in eight matches at the age of 45, a record not to be surpassed until Stanley Matthews.

 Return to Winsford

 After retiring from League football Brittleton returned to his hometown to take up the position of player-manager at Winsford United whilst also working for ICI.
 When he finally stopped playing, he became the landlord of the town's Navigation Inn.

 Personal life

-His younger brother, Sam (b.
-1885), was also a professional footballer with Stockport County, Preston North End and Southampton.
+His younger brother, Sam (born 1885), was also a professional footballer with Stockport County, Preston North End and Southampton.

 His son, John (1906–1982), played for Aston Villa for three seasons in the 1920s.